 The hybrid Kalmar tractor uses two, parallel power sources.

-Big changes came to the line of Kalmar Truck a couple of years ago with the introduction of the Ottawa 4×2 off-highway terminal tractor; the result was a hydraulic hybrid with more fuel efficiency and cleaner operation.
-We’re not completely sold as problems have been reported, but it’s worth keeping an eye on.
+As the Kalmar Truck introduced the Ottawa 4×2 off-highway terminal tractor, big changes came to their line.
+As a result, it was a hydraulic hybrid with more fuel efficiency and cleaner operation.
+It’s really worth keeping an eye on.

-Given the rise in the cost of diesel fuel, and a need to meet emission standards, engineers moved forward to develop the hybrid Kalmar’s.
-The parallel power system is unlike an electric hybrid: the Kalmar transfers the energy twice vs. four times with an electric hybrid.
+Since emission standards are strictly implemented, and considering the rise in the cost of diesel fuel, engineers moved forward to develop the hybrid powerful motor-driven vehicle.
+The parallel power system is unlike an electric hybrid: the hybrid machine transfers the energy twice vs. four times with an electric hybrid.

-Overall, the Kalmar hybrid design brings a new standard in operational efficiencies in the following areas:
+The new hybrid design brings a new standard in operational efficiencies in the following areas: IMPROVED COST-EFFECTIVENESS, NO DOWNTIME DUE TO RECHARGING, EASE OF MAINTENANCE, and other benefits.

-IMPROVED COST-EFFECTIVENESS: Efficiency begins in the yard where drivers operate their rigs in tight turns and a lot of stop-and-go in port facilities or distribution yards.
-At the core of the Kalmar’s fuel economy is the Hy-POWER hydraulic, hybrid drive that allows zero emissions and fuel savings when the engine isn’t running when the ‘inching function’ is in use.
+Efficiency begins in the yard where drivers operate their rigs in tight turns and a lot of stop-and-go in port facilities or distribution yards.
+At the core of the vehicle’s fuel economy is the HY-POWER hydraulic, hybrid drive that allows zero emissions and fuel savings when the engine isn’t running when the ‘inching function’ is in use.